Spring 2020: Jan. 13-May 8Instructor: Don Lee

 Credits: Two academic credits

-This course is available to graduate students , advanced undergraduate students and to non-credit professional development learners.
-Graduate students must earn a B or above and non-credit students must earn a 70% or above.
+This course is available to graduate students, advanced undergraduate students and to non-credit professional development learners.
+Graduate students must earn a B or above to include this class on thier Memorandum of Courses.
+Non-credit students must earn a 70% or above to earn a Pass.

 Certified Crop Advisors (CCAs) may earn 3 Crop Management and 2 Pest Management CEUs for this course.